bb-io/docs/src/content/docs/apps/XTRF.mdx

 - **Add target languages to quote** Add more target languages to a smart quote
 - **Create new quote** Create a new smart quote
+- **Smart: Add receivable to quote** Add a receivable to a smart quote
 - **Delete payable for quote** Delete a payable for a smart quote
 - **Delete receivable for quote** Delete a receivable for a smart quote
 - **Get checkbox custom field for quote** Retrieve a checkbox (boolean) custom field for a smart quote